Frequently Asked Questions

 The maximum amount of credit hours a student could enroll in per semester would be 12 (4 courses).
 However, taking 12 credit hours a semester is only recommended for students who have very few obligations outside their coursework.

 If you have a medical or personal reason that will take you away from the university for a semester or more and you wish to pause your time-to-degree clock, it’s possible to request a Leave of Absence.
-See below for the time-to-degree rules at BGSU.
+See above for the time-to-degree rules at BGSU.

 For the Leave of Absence policy for graduate students, go to BGSU's University Policies and search for "Leave of Absence"